RutgersCodingBootcamp/RUT-SOM-FSF-PT-12-2020-U-C/README.md

   * Learning Assistant channel
   * Your study group (I expect you should have at least one by day 4 of the course)
   * Your rubber ducky (it helps)

+## Notes about using the repo

+Working in the student repo isn't difficult.
+In fact, it gets you used to using git and versioning.
+When you have an issue or if you need to get all student materials for the first time, please use the command `git clone git@github.com:RutgersCodingBootcamp/RUT-SOM-FSF-PT-12-2020-U-C.git rucb-repo`.
+This command will clone the repo to your computer inside a folder called "rucb-repo".

+Every class (or whenever you need to update), type `git pull` or the equivalent `git fetch origin; git merge origin/master` to get the latest commits (versions).
+This retrieve the latest files and bring them to your local repository.

+The important thing about using the repo is that I want you to make folders called "student" to keep it separate from the rest of the repo.
+That way, your work won't disrupt the files and solutions from coming and triggering a merge commit.
+I explicitly made the repo exclude the "student" folders so that way you can work directly in repo.
+Having said that, don't change any of the files other the files inside of the student folder.
+That way, you will always have an easy time pulling in the latest commits.

+Remember the ABCs of this class.

+Always Be Coding.